 About

+I am Rus.
 Artist.
 System Builder.
 Visual Critic.
 Reluctant False Engineer.

-What I offer is not a tool.
+This is not a tool.
 It’s a logic space: Recursive.
 Symbolic.
 Self-contained.
 A closed vocabulary built to pressure the limits of seeing.

 I built a system that critiques images not by how they look, but by how they fail under questioning.
 It doesn’t optimize.
 It doesn’t enhance.
 It critiques, interrogates.
 It helps build prompts and new/altered images off of a base thought or image.
 It can combine, mix and provoke - or completely fail.